socotecio/django-socio-grpc/docs/features/cache.rst

     The cache will not be deleted if using bulk operations.
 This also integrate the usage of filter(...).update() method.
     See `caveats of each meathod you wish to use to be sure of the behavior <https://docs.djangoproject.com/en/5.0/ref/models/querysets/#bulk-create>`_

+    The cache will also not be deleted if modifying date in an other process that is not gRPC (Django commands, admin, shell, ...).
+    You can make your own decorator to handle this case if needed by registering decorator parameter in a global context and then listen to all django event to see if one matching.
+    We decide to not integrate it because listening all django events and making check on signals and senders may add an unwanted request overhead.

 There is also caveats to understand when usings cache-endpoint-with-deleter.
 As only Redis cache allow a pattern like deleter, if not using redis cache each specified signals on the specified models of the deleter will delete the entire cache.

 To address this issue, you can: